phwt/StackBehavior/README.md

 ## Objectives
 ### Comments' Positive and Negative context
 Analyze user behavior based on the positive and negative context of the comments.
-Such as `+1`, `Thanks!` are considered to be positive, `-1`, `Possible duplicate of` are considered to be negative.
+Such as `+1`, `Thanks!` are considered to be positive, `-1`, `Possible duplicate of` (State the low quality of question) are considered to be negative.

 **Example** - What is the ratio of positive, negative and neutral comments?